Project-DARC/DARC/README.md

 ## "Plugin-as-a-Law"

-The law of DARC is defined in below psuedo-code:
+The law of DARC is defined in below pseudo-code:

 ```javascript
 if (plugin_condition == true) {